 - You must demonstrate at a level consistent with current program standards (program defined criteria) the knowledge and clinical skills (demonstrated appropriate competencies) from that portion of the program for which the advance standing is requested.
 This will include both written didactic and clinical examinations.

 - You must satisfy all General Education and Respiratory Care course requirements (sponsor defined criteria) before a degree will be awarded.

 We think it's important to know how we're doing so we can continually improve our programs – collegewide.
 We work really hard to give our students the best possible education.
 So, we annually evaluate and show you what we find out.

-Programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
+CoARC accredits respiratory therapy education programs in the United States.
+To achieve this end, it utilizes an ‘outcomes based’ process.
+Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.
 Programmatic outcomes data is reported below and on the CoARC website.

 RRT credentialing success